Collecting Unemployment After Being Fired

 - failing a drug test.

-Other Non-Disqualifying Offenses
+Common Non-Disqualifying Offenses

 If you were fired for any of the reasons listed below, you are likely still eligible for benefits, as long as your acts weren’t intentional: